raspberrypilearning/broadcasting-spells/en/quiz1/question_3.md

  --- feedback ---

- No, this project has a copy of the shrink sound but the soundwave is the same, it hasn't been reversed to create a grow sound.
+ No, this project has a copy of the shrink sound, but the soundwave is the same. the soundwave hasn't been reversed to create a grow sound.

  --- /feedback ---